Plan to upgrade subway system to be unveiled at MTA meeting

 The MTA declined to comment on the report and said cost estimates may be premature because they will ultimately come out of the capital plan.

-Internal estimates are the Byford Plan will cost $19 million in the first five years alone, and nearly as much over the next five
+Internal estimates are the Byford Plan will cost $19 billion in the first five years alone, and nearly as much over the next five.

-The de Blasio administration has repeatedly balked at the price tag in favor of a new revenue source identified by the state.
+Mayor de Blasio's Administration has repeatedly balked at the price tag in favor of a new revenue source identified by the state.

 "While the devil is always in the details, early reports suggest the MTA is finally focusing on the infrastructure riders need to get around," said a mayoral spokesman.
 "If that turns out to be true, that's progress."